Film Distribution

 Plot Quality:

 A weak plot might seriously jeopardize your run.
-Even if your film has some other compelling aspects to entice viewers to see it in theaters or download it, if the plot fails to hook viewers in, they won't recommend it to their friends—or worse, they won't recommend it at all.
-Peer pressure and word-of-mouth play a big part in a movie's success.
+Even if your Film has some other compelling aspects to entice viewers to see it in theatres or download it, if the plot fails to hook viewers in, they will not recommend it to their friends or worse, they will not recommend it at all.
+Peer pressure and word-of-mouth play a big part in the success of a Movie.

 Target Audience:

-Which age group and which demographic does the movie target?
-Where do they see movies on TV?
-What kinds of movies do they enjoy watching?
-Is the movie industry oversaturated in that particular demographic?
+Which age group and which demographic does the Movie target?
+Where do they see Movies on TV?
+What kinds of Films do they enjoy watching?
+Is the Film Industry oversaturated in that particular demographic?

 Social Media:

-Distribution is likely to occur if you can address each of these points.
-However, there are a few choices available to you if you're an independent filmmaker looking to distribute your feature film.
+Film Distribution is likely to occur if you can address each of these points.
+However, there are a few choices available to you if you are an Independent Filmmaker looking for Film Distribution.

 1 Reviews